Frequently Asked Questions

 There is no limit to the number of students that any individual school can enroll in AP4ALL courses, but schools ARE limited to enrolling a maximum of 5 students in any one particular course.
 Please complete a separate registration form for each student you wish to register.
 An individual student may be registered for a maximum of two (2) AP4ALL courses per school year.

-The initial registration period was from 8:00 a.m. on March 20th through April 3rd at 5:00 p.m.
-Registrations will continue to be accepted on a first-come, first-serve basis until September 3, 2013.
+Registrations for the 2014-15 school year will continue to be accepted on a first-come, first-serve basis until September 2, 2014.
 Enrollment will be capped at 20 students per course.
 Maine public high school students residing in a school administrative unit and who are being educated at public expense will be enrolled before non-Maine public high school students.
 Home-schooled students may participate in AP4ALL if they are registered through a local school administrative unit.

-After the initial registration period ended on April 3rd, if more than 20 students were registered for any course, a random drawing was made to select those who will be enrolled in that course.
-Students whose registrations were not selected will be placed on a waiting list, and depending on circumstances, we may consider adding additional sections in oversubscribed subject areas.
+After the initial registration period ends on March 31, if more than 20 students are registered for any course, a random drawing will be made to select those who will be enrolled in that course.
+Students whose registrations are not selected will be placed on a waiting list, and depending on circumstances, we may consider adding additional sections in oversubscribed subject areas.

 Q. Who pays for books and materials?
 AP4ALL covers the cost of books and materials for Maine public high school students residing in their local school administrative unit who are being educated at public expense.